 - the exposed foam was too easy to burn through (even by those who do not toe drag)

 As one expert puts it, the shoe “fell short of the top tier.”
 After 20 hours of playtesting, “[his] B.Icons were showing signs of abuse.”
 In addition, he thought that a durability guarantee would be expected for a shoe at this price point.

 Another playtester, whose pair got a separation between the mesh and the seam, said that the issue was mostly “cosmetic and didn’t affect performance” but he still found it unacceptable for this price.

 Traction saves the shoe though!

 The outsole grip received a ton of praise from the reviewers.
-It is described as more on the sticky side which also makes the shoe less appealing to sliders.
+It is described by users as more on the sticky side which also makes the shoe less appealing to sliders.
 But for those seeking that extra grip, the B.Icon was a nice surprise:

 - “never felt as if I was going to slip on the court”

 - “even after 20-plus hours of use, the level of traction is still great”

 An experienced shoe reviewer even claimed to reach a new speed record on his “suicide test” (shuttle runs on the court).
 He mentioned feeling a lot of “confidence when pivoting and really planting hard” in the shoe.

 It would have been 100% perfect but the outsole squeak ruined the experience for some.
 The shoe “squeaks much more than other shoes I've worn in the past,” reports a playtester.
 Another one added: “these shoes chirped their way through every hitting session.”